 - To gain the capability to legally protect your brand name copyright.

 How can you identify whether a Brand name is copyrighted?

-Prior to the registration of a Brand name, it is highly recommended to carry out a search to measure the availability of a Brand name copyright.
+Prior to the registration of a Brand name it is highly recommended to carry out a search as to measure the availability of a Brand name copyright.
 You can gather information from,

 - United States copyright office.

 - The United States patent and trademark office.

 Steps involved in registering your Brand name for copyright.